-The Best Spots To Chop Down Your Own Christmas Tree in Canada
+Where You Can Chop Down Your Own Christmas Tree in Canada

 The rundown: In the summer and autumn, this year-round farm is bursting with fresh berries, apples, corn, pumpkins and more, but once the winter hits, it’s all about the lush Christmas trees.
 If you’re looking for a souvenir or sweet pick-me-up after choosing your tree, their charming farm shop serves up fresh baked goods, jams and preserves.

-Times: All week from 9 a.m. to 5 p.m., but tractor rides to the Christmas trees leave on Thursday and Friday at 10 a.m., 1 p.m. and 3 p.m. and Saturday and Sunday every half hour from 10 a.m. to 3 p.m.
+Times: The farm is open all week from 9 a.m. to 5 p.m., but tractor rides to the Christmas trees leave on Thursday and Friday at 11 a.m., 1 p.m. and 3 p.m. and Saturday and Sunday every half hour from 10 a.m. to 3 p.m.

 Species: Balsam Fir, Fraser Fir, Blue Spruce, Scotch Pine and White Pine